jonwalch/whiplash/README.md

 ## Front End Development

-CSS source files are located in `/resources/css`, and will be processed via Gulp and output to `/resources/public/css/App.css`.
-JS files are located in `/resources/public/js`.

 - `npm run develop`: Build CSS
 - `npm run watch:css`: Build CSS and watch for changes (run this before `watch:js`)
 - `npm run watch:js`: Build JS and watch for changes (run this after `watch:css` in another terminal tab/window)
 - `npm run build`: Build CSS and JS, and minify CSS for production

-### Note
+### CSS

+CSS source files are located in `/resources/css`, and will be processed via Gulp and output to `/resources/public/css/App.css`.

+Use BEM methodology for naming component classes.
+Avoid element and ID selectors generally--use nested element selectors if/when it really makes sense.
+But probably just use classes instead.
+BEM stands for Block, Element, Modifier.
+The syntax looks like `.block__element--modifier`.
+For example, `.card`, `.card__title`, `.card--primary`, `.card__image--highlight`, etc. Components with compound words are hyphenated (not camelCased), like `.aspect-ratio` (not `.aspectRatio`).

+To indicate state, use `.is-` and `.has-`, like `.is-visible` and `.has-loaded`.
+For JS hooks, use a `.js-` prefix, and don't use the `.js-` prefixed class for styling.

+At some point it might make sense to move away from BEM in favor of a different CSS methodology, and that's fine, but stay consistent.
+If we're using BEM, use BEM.
+If we're switching to something else, update everything to that something else.
+Don't mix and match.

+Feel free to use Sass-like syntax and dynamic imports.
+PostCSS does most of the heavy-lifting.

 CSS gets inlined in `index.html`, which is fine for now.
 As the number of styles and pages grow, we will want to link styles in a cacheable `.css` file that gets served separately.
-Most important, 'above the fold' styles can stay inline.
+Most important/'above the fold' styles can stay inline.

+### JS

+JS files are located in `/resources/public/js`.

 ## License